milind-soni/tip-tour/README.md

 ## Features

-- 🚀 Easy to integrate
+- 🚀 Easy to integrate with just a snippet
-- 🎨 Customizable styles
-- 📱 Responsive design
-- 🖱️ Mouse and touch support
-- 🔧 Flexible API

 ## Getting Started